jindulys/GithubPilot/README.md

 # Usage

 ## Authentication
-First, add `import GithubPilot` at the top of your **AppDelegatet**.
+First, add `import GithubPilot` at the top of your **AppDelegate**.
 You could then add `application(_: didFinishLaunchingWithOptions:)` with following to authenticate your client.
 You also should take care of `scope` parameter that your client will use, refer to [Github Scope](https://developer.github.com/v3/oauth/#scopes)

     Github.setupClientID("YourClientID", clientSecret: "YourClientSecret", scope: ["user", "repo"], redirectURI: "YourCustomCallBackURL")
     Github.authenticate()